connect2ocbc/pyocbc/README.rst

 Installing
 ==========

-You can install or upgrade python-telegram-bot with:
+You can install or upgrade pyocbc with

 .. code:: shell